ankurbits87/interstellar/README.md

 ## Usage
 Once configured - run `ruby sender.rb`
+If you leave `slack_url` empty in `secrets/secrets.yml`, Slack won't be used to send the reviews.
+If you leave `smtp_address` empty in `secrets/secrets.yml`, Email won't be used to send the reviews.

 ## License
 This piece of software is distributed under 2-clause BSD license.